JulianBarraganG/chess_project/README.md

   If you make an invalid or illegal move, no moves will be projected on the board, and you're supposed to try again.
   You can register and save your favorite openings for later training.

+  It is possible, on the 'Profile' page, to change your password and to delete openings from your list of personal favourites.

 # Chess notation
 The app is also a great way to test your chess notation, since moves can only be played by manually entering the move in conventional pgn notation.
 This is the serious way to train opening theory, since associating the moves with the PGN notation, reinforces the memorisation of the opening.